chandrahaswtw/ellipsis-tooltip-react-chan/README.md

 ```
 npm install --save ellipsis-tooltip-react-chan
 ```
-**NOTE**: No support for Typescript yet.
-I will be creating a type definition package for this soon.
+**NOTE**: This package includes it's own type definitions.
+No need to install external @types package to work with typescript.

 ## USAGE